 What is CAGR?

 CAGR stands for the Compound Annual Growth Rate.
-It is a measure of an investment’s annual growth rate over time, with the effect of compounding taken into account.
-It is often used to measure and compare the past performance of investments, or to project their expected future returns.
-The CAGR formula is equal to (ending value / beginning value) ^ (1/# of periods) – 1.
+It is the measure of an investment’s annual growth rate over time, with the effect of compounding taken into account.
+It is often used to measure and compare the past performance of investments or to project their expected future returns.
+The CAGR formula is equal to (Ending Value/Beginning Value) ^ (1/No. of Periods) – 1.

 The Compound Annual Growth Rate formula requires only the ending value of the investment, the beginning value, and the number of compounding years to calculate.
 It is achieved by dividing the ending value by the beginning value and raising that figure to the inverse number of years before subtracting it by one.